kemar/html-elements/README.md

 # How various CSS frameworks style bare HTML elements

-This repo contains an HTML page with all HTML5 elements for styling.
-I added a style switcher ([like it's 2001](https://alistapart.com/article/alternate)) to dynamically switch between the style sheets of various CSS frameworks and studying how they deal with HTML elements.
+This repo contains an HTML page with all HTML5 elements and a style switcher ([like it's 2001](https://alistapart.com/article/alternate)) for previewing various CSS frameworks.

 ## Inspiration